LRT in

 Edmonton

-return to Toronto LRT Information Page The LRT system in Edmonton is operated by ETS under the municipal government.
-Currently, there is only one line.
+Operated by ETS under the municipal government, there currently is only one line.
 Once known as Route 201, now timetables and maps label it "LRT Route".
 The line runs from north east of the downtown area, underground through downtown, then crosses the North Saskatchewan River heading south.

 The LRT in Edmonton predates low floor technology, so it uses high floor vehicles with high platform loading to accommodate accessibility.
 While new implementations in Toronto will be low floor for accessibility, the Edmonton LRT provide a good example of the ways that the ROW can be implemented: